addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Template
 --------
-In order to build our starting configuration, we will be using a CloudFormation Template.
-This template is based on the one we used in **'ex-004', but with the following modifications:
+In order to build our starting configuration, we will use a CloudFormation Template.
+This template is based on the one that we used in **'ex-004'**, but with the following modifications:

-- Added an additional Elastic IP (unassociated).
 - Added a new 'private' Route Table.
 - Associated the 'private' Subnet with the 'private' Route Table.
 - Added a new security group
-- Added some commands to run at startup for both the 'public' and 'private' Instances.
-- Changed connectivity for the 'private' Instance to the 'public' Subnet, so it has access to the Internet when running the above commands at startup.
+- Changed connectivity for the 'private' Instance to the 'public' Subnet, so it has access to the Internet (supports step below).
+- Added an additional Elastic IP and associated with the 'private' Instance (supports step below).
+- Added some commands to run at startup for both the 'public' and 'private' Instances (required Internet access)
 - Changed all the Tags to include 'ex005'

-Only the new and modified resources are shown below (excluded if only the tag changed)
+Only the new and modified resources are shown below (excludes those resources where only the tag changed):

 .. code-block::